arjkashyap/MySQL-Cheat-Sheet/README.md

     );
 ```

-Primary key is a field added to the end of the column defination which specifies the column that should be treated as pk.
+Primary key is a field added to the end of the column definition which specifies the column that should be treated as pk.
 In this case we are treating our user id as a primary case and want to specify an **_AUTO_INCREMENT_** clause so that it is automatically assigned to every user.

 > > Make sure that your primary key is a unique value